 Community: Develop a child-focused community support model so to create community space to foster social connectedness

-Infrastructure: Develop the first cross-disciplinary one-stop web portal and child databank, as well as use big data and evidence-based research to inform future policy design
+Infrastructure: Develop the first cross-disciplinary one-stop web portal and child databank, as well as use evidence-based research to inform future policy design